Pioneering female pro wrestler Johnnie Mae Young dies at 90

 She was 90.

-"There will never be another Mae Young," said Vince McMahon, the chairman and chief executive of World Wrestling Entertainment.
+"There will never be another Mae Young," said Vince McMahon, the chairman and chief executive of World Wrestling Entertainment (WWE.N).

 Young died at her home in Columbia, South Carolina, where she had been under hospice care, a WWE spokesman said.